Agenda Item

 • Default_avatar

-Pamela Kicenski over 2 years ago
+Pamela Kicenski almost 3 years ago

 Why was Marijuana legalized fir recreational use?
 To quote the LA Times “ Proposition 64 was pitched as a cash cow for the state.
 The initiative imposed taxes on commercial cultivation and sales, and it allowed local governments to layer their own taxes.
 The hope that marijuana would bring in more than $1 Billion of state tax revenue every year to pay for after school programs, job training, drug addiction, treatment, environmental cleanup and other worthy services”